Thursday, 31 October 2024

 Because the Greens support the densification of our suburbs and because we have long called for the abolition of stamp duty, we will support this bill, but we ask the government to do so much more, because building private homes alone will not fix the housing crisis.
 You do not have to be an economist or a housing expert to recognise that if the government continues to fail to build any new public housing, if they continue to fail to provide any genuinely affordable homes, it will guarantee that this housing crisis will actually get worse, and that if the government does not control unlimited rent increases, rents will continue to skyrocket and renters will continue to lose their homes.

+Developers have in fact already come out and said that this new concession means that they can increase their prices because it will give buyers the ability to pay more.
 But housing is essential, just like education and health care, and governments should not just leave it up to the private sector to provide more of it.
 Why would developers, whose business model is driven by profit and scarcity, ever make housing abundant and affordable?
 That is why we need to get the government back into the business of actually directly building genuinely affordable, good-quality homes.
 That is why on top of seeking to amend this bill the Greens released our plan this week for a public builder to build tens of thousands of new, genuinely affordable homes to buy or rent – because this government could be and should be directly building homes that people can actually afford to live in.
 They can be rented or sold to first home buyers and renters at below-market prices.
 That is why we will keep calling on the government to make renting fair and affordable and limit how much a landlord can put up the rent.

 This bill is encouraging.
 After years and years of pressure from the Greens, Labor is finally coming to the table to try to address the housing crisis, but if they continue to pander to private developers who benefit from the crisis, things will only get worse.
 Homes should be for living in, not for profit.

 Bronwyn HALFPENNY (Thomastown) (16:16): I am also rising in very strong support of the Duties Amendment (More Homes) Bill 2024.
-Before going into my discussion on the bill, I just want to say that it is so easy for anyone in here that is never going to be forming government and does not have to deliver on what they say to say anything that is populist, that sounds fantastic or that anyone can say ‘yeah we all agree’ to.
+Before going into my discussion on the bill, I just want to say that it is so easy for anyone in here that is never going to be forming government and does not have to deliver on what they say to say anything that is populist, that sounds fantastic, or that anyone can say ‘Yeah, we all agree’ to.
 The dishonesty in this is there is no detail about how it all gets done.
 To be able to just go around saying whatever you feel like that you think might sound popular without any background as to what it actually means to deliver it or how you can deliver it is really quite dishonest in my view, and that is what is going on here with the Greens.

 The Labor government has now been working for quite some time on trying to address the housing shortage in Victoria.
 But the other thing in all this blame about it being the government’s fault and this and that is that the housing shortage is a phenomenon that I think is global.
 It is not just in Victoria; it is in the rest of Australia and it is also in many places in Europe.
 We are hearing about the protests in places like Spain where people cannot live in an affordable house, or in Belgium wherever it is.
 In Venice people are trying to fight against more tourists for the very reason that there is not enough housing for the people that permanently live in that area.
 So it is not just here; it is across the globe.